qooxdoo/qooxdoo/documentation/manual/source/pages/data_binding/data_binding.rst

 Model
 ^^^^^

 The model is the centerpiece of data binding.
 It holds the data and acts as an integration point for the store and for the controller.
-The stores provide a smart way to automatically the models classes during runtime.
+The stores provide a smart way to automatically create the models classes during runtime.
 Take a look at the :doc:`models<models>` for details.

 .. _pages/data_binding#controller: